Annona squamosa: Fruits and reproduction

+Nutrition and uses

+Sugar-apple is high in energy, an excellent source of vitamin C and manganese, a good source of thiamine and vitamin B6, and provides vitamin B2, B3 B5, B9, iron, magnesium, phosphorus and potassium in fair quantities.

 Chemistry

 The diterpenoid alkaloid atisine is the most abundant alkaloid in the root.
 Other constituents of Annona squamosa include the alkaloids oxophoebine, reticuline, isocorydine, and methylcorydaldine, and the flavonoid quercetin-3-O-glucoside.

-Bayer AG has patented the extraction process and molecular identity of the annonaceous acetogenin annonin, as well as its use as a biopesticide.
+Bayer AG has patented the extraction process and molecular identity of the annonaceous acetogenin annonin, as well as its use as a biopesticide, although this use has not been approved by US or EU authorities.
 Other acetogenins have been isolated from the seeds, bark, and leaves.

 Distribution and habitat

 Annona squamosa is native to the tropical Americas and West Indies, but the exact origin is unknown.
-It is now the most widely cultivated of all the species of Annona, being grown for its fruit throughout the tropics and warmer subtropics, such as Indonesia, Thailand, Taiwan, and China as far north as Suzhou; it was introduced to southern Asia before 1590.
-It is naturalized as far north as southern Florida in the United States and as south as Bahia in Brazil, Bangladesh, and is an invasive species in some areas.
+It is now the most widely cultivated of all the species of Annona, being grown for its fruit throughout the tropics and warmer subtropics, such as India, Indonesia, Thailand, Taiwan, and China as far north as Suzhou; it was introduced to southern Asia before 1590.
+It is naturalized as far north as Cuba, South Florida, United States and as far south as Bahia, Brazil, and is an invasive species in some areas.